Rakeshh-31/spotify-/README.md

 # spotify-
-this is the demo of spotify only front end
+this is the demo of spotify only front end.